-NOTICE Over tightening wear pads will cause premature wear and excessive hydraulic lift pressures.
-Check wear pad type when replacing or adjusting.
+Over tightening wear pads will cause premature wear and excessive hydraulic lift pressures.
 Torque wear pads to 10 ft-lb (13.6 N-m).
 Do not over tighten wear pads.

 Planter center section is constructed around a steel tubular frame with four wear pad assemblies riding against a stainless steel clad center post.
-Two wear pads are held by a pad holder and locked in place by /4" adjusting bolts and hex jam nuts.
+Two wear pads and retaining clips are held by a pad holder and locked in place by 3⁄4" adjusting bolts and hex jam nuts.
 Inspect pads for wear and adjustment annually to ensure center section is stabilized and planter tracks properly.
 Pads should make full light contact with center post when properly adjusted.
 Too much preload on pads will cause hydraulic lift pressure to be higher than necessary or will not allow planter to raise when loaded.